-Table 9 & Table 10 below set out the alignment of each of our proposed investments against the Business and Technology Drivers set out in sections 4.2 and 4.3.
-There may be additional investments identified prior to the Summer 2023 submission.
+Table 10 & Table 11 below set out the alignment of each of our proposed investments against the Business and Technology Drivers set out in sections 4.2 and 4.3.
+These tables also reflect when the proposed investment was submitted.
+At the time of writing, we are pending the final determination of the January 2023 Reopener applications.